 The first few weeks of having a new puppy are challenging.
 Puppies are demanding, they need attention and training, and you'll constantly be questioning whether you're doing the right thing...

-Crate training is one of the most widely debated training methods amongst dog owners.
+Deciding on whether you should crate train is one of the most widely debated methods amongst dog owners.
 Some swear by it, while others think it's the wrong approach and feel passionately against it.

 It can cause quite a stir!